RBPmap Manual

 Motif: The motif that is mapped to the query sequence (several proteins have more than one motif).
 All the motifs are in consensus representation to simplify the results display.

-K-mer occurrence: The exact occurrence of the motif in the query sequence.
 In the web-based presentation of the summary table, the occurrence of the k-mer is displayed in the context of its flanking sequences (25 bp of each side).
-The k-mer itself is color-coded by WebLogo colors.

 Z-score and P-value: The Z-score (standard score) measures the deviation of the hit's WR score from the mean.
-The mean WR score was calculated using specific background datasets.

 The P-value represents the probability of obtaining a specific Z-score considering a normal distribution (one-tailed).